apache/trafficcontrol/traffic_ops/app/db/SQUASH.md

 # Squashing database migrations

-For convenience, [`squash_migrations.sh`](https://github.com/apache/trafficcontrol/blob/master/traffic_ops/app/db/squash_migrations.sh) script squashes the migrations, but whoever PRs the result is responsible for verifying that the migrations are squashed and `LastSquashedMigrationVersion` in [`db/admin.go`](https://github.com/apache/trafficcontrol/blob/master/traffic_ops/app/db/admin.go) is updated correctly, regardless of the result of having run the script.
+For convenience, [`squash_migrations.sh`](https://github.com/apache/trafficcontrol/blob/master/traffic_ops/app/db/squash_migrations.sh) script squashes the migrations, but whoever PRs the result is responsible for verifying that the migrations are squashed, regardless of the result of having run the script.

 --------